AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 ```

 And now it's fixed!
 Because assigning a variable puts it in the stack, but using
-a value without it being a variable means it's in memory.
+a value without it being a variable means its in memory.
 This is why declaring a variable
 worked and directly using a string didn't work.

 > \* _(strings in C are collection of chars)_.